vanitysys28/watchd/README.md

 ## Installation

-The extension isn't avilable to install from the Chrome Web Store yet.<br>
+The extension isn't available to install from the Chrome Web Store yet.<br>
 <br>
 To install it, please follow these instructions:
 1. Clone this git repository